ankit-rathi/Data-AI-Visual-Notebook/chapters/00_Chapter_Writing.md

 ---

-# Real-World Example (300–350 words)
+# REAL-WORLD EXAMPLE (300–350 words)

 Provide a realistic example from modern organizations.

-Possible examples:

-* digital platforms
-* e-commerce
-* financial services
+Prefer **specific companies or systems** when appropriate.

+Examples may include:

-* logistics
+* Amazon
-* SaaS companies
+* Netflix
-* technology platforms
+* Uber

-The example must clearly connect to the **system model explained earlier**.
+Examples must clearly connect to the **system model explained earlier**.

 ---

-# Strategic Implication (200–250 words)
+# STRATEGIC IMPLICATION (200–250 words)

 Explain the broader significance.

 Discuss:

-* why this concept matters for organizations
+* why the concept matters for organizations
 * how it improves decision systems
 * how it creates competitive advantage

+Focus on **system-level thinking**.

 ---

+# WRITING QUALITY RULES

+To ensure readability:

+* Avoid paragraphs longer than **4–5 sentences** unless explaining complex mechanisms.
+* Use precise language and structured reasoning.
+* Prefer clarity over rhetorical flourish.
+* Avoid filler language.

+---

-# Transition to the Next Chapter (120–150 words)
+# TRANSITION TO THE NEXT CHAPTER (120–150 words)

 End the chapter with a section titled: